troychaplin/lumen/WORDPRESS-IMPLEMENTATION-PLAN.md

 ### Custom Block: Featured Project

-**Purpose:** Display a large asymmetric featured project on the homepage with full editorial control.
+**Purpose:** Display a featured project on the homepage with clean column layout and simple image treatment.

 **Location:** `blocks/featured-project/`

+**Design:** 7-5 column grid with content on left and a single clean image on right with hover effects.

 #### block.json
 ```json